Ray-Studio2/gaussian-ray-tracing/README.md

-# 3D Gaussian Ray Tracing
-Implementation of 3D Gaussian Ray Tracing: Fast Tracing of Particle Scenes
+# 3D Gaussian Ray Tracing: Fast Tracing of Particle Scenes (Unofficial Implementation)
+This repository provides an unofficial implementation inspired by the paper **"3D Gaussian Ray Tracing: Fast Tracing of Particle Scenes"**.
+It may not fully reproduce all the results or optimizations presented in the original paper, and it currently contains some bugs that will be continuously addressed in future updates.
+Additionally, new features will be added over time.
+Note that training code has not been implemented yet; only a partial application described in the paper is available at this time.

+## 🛩️ Features
+- **Supported File Format**: Only trained PLY files are supported.
+- **Supported Modes**: Currently reflection and fisheye modes are available.
+- **Gizmo Support**: Includes a gizmo for reflection primitive transform.
+- **OBJ File Loading**: Supports loading OBJ files through a file dialog.

-## Building gaussian-ray-tracing (Windows)
+## 🤖 Building gaussian-ray-tracing (Windows)
 ### Requirements
 - Requires an NVIDIA GPU; testing was conducted on an RTX 4090.
 - Visual Studio 2022